wp-cli/handbook/docs/internal-api/wp-cli-utils-make-progress-bar/index.md

 ---
 layout: default
 title: WP_CLI\Utils\make_progress_bar()
-description: Create a progress bar to display percent completion of a given operation.
+description: "Create a progress bar to display percent completion of a given operation."
 ---

 <a href="/docs/">Docs</a> &raquo; <a href="/docs/internal-api/">Internal API</a> &raquo; Output